ngs-docs/angus/mapping-variant-calling.md

 ### Visualize with `tview`:

-Samtools implements a very simple text alignment viewer based on the GNU ncurses library, called tview.
+Samtools implements a very simple text alignment viewer called tview.
 This alignment viewer works with short indels and shows MAQ consensus.
 It uses different colors to display mapping quality or base quality, subjected to users' choice.
 Samtools viewer is known to work with an 130 GB alignment swiftly.
 Due to its text interface, displaying alignments over network is also very fast.